wpXtreme/wpdk/index.md

 But you have also a great number of useful extensions for your develop: an enhanced database handling, an infrastructure to handle plugin specific configuration, many helpers on array, date and time, crypting, a powerful and dynamic way to create HTML forms and sections for a better user experience, and so on.

-You can get all documentation you need about WPDK framework through your PHP IDE ( all code is documented in PHPDoc format compatible with the Doxygen tool ), or navigating this documentation.
+You can get all documentation you need about WPDK framework through your PHP IDE ( all source code is documented in PHPDoc format compatible with the Doxygen tool ), or navigating this documentation.

 @page            page_getting_started Getting Started